corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/_index.md

 #### State Manager Databases

-Corda requires one or more PostgreSQL database instances for persisting different State types, these are referred to as State Manager databases.
+Corda requires one or more PostgreSQL database instances for persisting different state types.
+These are referred to as state manager databases.
-Since multiple Corda Workers use, and sometimes share, these database instances, it is recommended to deploy separate and isolated instances for each State type, as doing so improves both the performance and scalability of the Platform.
+Multiple Corda workers use, and sometimes share, these database instances and so, to improve both performance and scalability, we recommend deploying separate and isolated instances for each state type.
 If not possible due to cost restrictions, consider at least isolating the following state types in production environments:

 * Flow Mapping
 * Flow Checkpoints
 * Token Pool Cache (if [Token Selection Services]({{< relref "../../../developing-applications/api/ledger/utxo-ledger/token-selection" >}}) are used)

-The following table shows the relationship between Corda Workers and State types, along with the access type required by each one.
+The following table shows the relationship between Corda workers and state types and with the access type required by each one:

 | <div style="width:100px">State Type </div> | <div style="width:100px">Worker Name </div> | <div style="width:100px">Access Type </div> | <div style="width:100px">Default Schema </div> |
 |--------------------------------------------|---------------------------------------------|---------------------------------------------|------------------------------------------------|